Scaramouche (1923 film)

 Scaramouche (1923) is a silent swashbuckler film based on the 1921 novel Scaramouche by Rafael Sabatini, directed by Rex Ingram, released by Metro Pictures, and starring Ramon Novarro, Alice Terry, Lewis Stone, and Lloyd Ingraham.

-Scaramouche became public domain in the United States on January 1, 2019.
+Scaramouche entered the public domain in the United States on January 1, 2019.

 Plot

-André-Louis Moreau loves Aline de Kercadiou, the niece of his godfather, Quintin de Kercadiou, and she him.
-However, Quintin would prefer she married the Marquis de la Tour d'Azyr, a middle-aged nobleman, rather than someone who does not even know who his parents are.
+André-Louis Moreau loves Aline de Kercadiou, the niece of his godfather, Quintin de Kercadiou, and she loves him as well.
+However, Quintin prefers she married the Marquis de la Tour d'Azyr, a middle-aged nobleman, rather than someone who does not even know who his parents are.

 One day, expert swordsman de la Tour first toys with, then kills André's friend Philippe de Vilmorin in a duel.
-André turns to the King's Lieutenant for justice.
+André turns to the king's lieutenant for justice.
 However, when the official learns who the accused is, he immediately orders André's arrest.
 André flees.

 Meanwhile, France nears the brink of revolution.
-When one orator in favor of liberty and equality is shot down by a soldier, André fearlessly takes his place and remains undaunted when he is grazed by a bullet.
-When the dragoons are called out to disperse the mob, an admirer named Chapelier helps André escape.
+When one orator in favor of liberty and equality is shot and killed by a soldier, André fearlessly takes his place and remains undaunted when he is grazed by a bullet.
+When the dragoons are called to disperse the mob, an admirer named Chapelier helps André escape.

 He joins a wandering theatre troupe led by Challefau Binet.
 André writes better plays for them to perform, and they become very successful, eventually performing at a theatre in Paris.
-André becomes engaged to Binet's daughter, Climène.
+André becomes engaged to Climène, Binet's daughter.

-Aline and de la Tour attend a performance of his latest work, however, and she and André spot each other.
-She goes to see him, but he does not wish to renew their relationship.
+Aline and de la Tour attend a performance of his latest work, and she and André see each other.
+She goes to him, but he does not wish to renew their relationship.
 De la Tour, despite loving Aline, cannot help trifling with Climène.
 By chance, Aline and Countess de Plougastel, with whom she is staying, see him in a carriage with Climène.
 Aline informs de la Tour she never wants to see him again.
 De la Tour blackmails the countess into helping him, reminding her of an incident in her past.